 Peloton vs Keiser M3i: Comparison

-The M3i is a favorite amongst Peloton App riders.
+The M3i is a favorite among Peloton App riders.
 Although it costs just as much as the Peloton, you are not locked into the monthly app subscription or membership fee.
 Indeed it is a solid, quality, and comfortable bike.

 |Things to Consider||Keiser M3i||Peloton|